-Vocal literature of the different periods of composition with special emphasis upon analysis and classification of these works as to grade of difficulty, technical problems involved and suitable grouping for recital purposes.
-First semester, even-numbered years, three hours.
+Vocal literature of the different periods of composition with special emphasis upon analysis and classification of these works as to grade of difficulty, technical problems involved, and suitable grouping for recital purposes.
+First semester, even-numbered calendar years, three credits.